Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 Here are a few of the tasks we had the opportunity to tackle:

 ## Adding Batching Rule for `vmap`
-`vmap` is a transformation that accepts a function `func` that operaters on non-batched data.
-It then generates a new function capable of applying the given function to a batched input.
+`vmap` is a transformation that accepts a function that operates on non-batched data and returns a new function that operates on batched input.
 When processing a batched input, an additional dimension, denoted by `in_dims`, is introduced to indicate which dimension to apply the function over.
 Conceptually, it emulates a `for` loop that iterates through all the data points and stacks the results.
 Importantly, it performs this